-This page will help you find a viable reading program for your child and point you to general homeschool curriculum options, Multisensory Curriculum options for Math, Reading and Spelling to kids with ADHD, Dyslexia, or other learning disabilities, and free interactive multisensory reading programs too!
+This page will help you find a viable homeschool reading programs for overcoming your child’s dyslexia and point you to general homeschool curriculum options, Multisensory Curriculum options for Math, Reading and Spelling to kids with ADHD, Dyslexia, or other learning disabilities, and free interactive multisensory reading programs too!

 Teaching your child to read, whether he has dyslexia, or not, can be frustrating, but given the right program, it can be done inexpensively at home.

 If your child has dyslexia, or you suspect he does, you will want to use an Orton-Gillingham reading program.
 This page includes beginner reading programs as opposed to proven programs for teaching children with dyslexia to read.

 Whether you are just starting to homeschool your child or you’ve been homeschooling for awhile, it would be helpful for you to screen your child for his current reading decoding ability and reading fluency level.

 If you don’t have or can’t afford a comprehensive neuropsychological evaluation, you will want to use the Free Reading Assessments to access your child’s reading abilities.
 The tests listed are available online at no charge to you.

 If your child is a beginning reader and you want to use some free online tools for reading practice, check out:

 If you are just beginning teaching your child to read, one of the best things you can do us use a systematic, direct teaching method that explicitly teaches each phonogram to your child.
 The method mentioned above, Orton-Gillingham, may be the perfect choice, but that will depend upon your child’s specific learning disabilities.